onehashai/onehash-connect/zerver/webhooks/statuspage/doc.md

-Get Zulip notifications for your Statuspage.io subscriptions!
+Get Connect notifications for your Statuspage.io subscriptions!

 1. {!create-stream.md!}